oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrfopt.md

-## Step 5.
-[Optional] Deploy ADF Faces Rich Client Components Demo Application
+## 1. [Optional] Deploy ADF Faces Rich Client Components Demo Application

 If you want to explore the ADF Faces components at runtime, the ADF Faces development team at Oracle created a component demo that showcases the various components and framework capabilities and allows you to try different property settings on the selected component.
 The components demo is provided with full source code and is a great way to learn how to work with the components in general.